pjaskulski/nbpapi/README.md

     Parameters:

-        lFlag - as an alternative to date, the last <n> prices of gold can be retrieved
+        last - as an alternative to date, the last <n> prices of gold can be retrieved

-func (g *NBPGold) GoldRaw(dFlag string, lFlag int, repFormat string) error
+func (g *NBPGold) GoldRaw(date string, last int, format string) error
     GoldRaw - function downloads data in json or xml form